HemanthReddy10/UXDesign-Travel-App/README.md

 This README provides step-by-step instructions on how to access and interact with the Figma design project using the provided Figma design link.

-### Prerequisites

-Before you begin, make sure you have the following prerequisites:

-1. An internet connection.
-2. A web browser with Figma support.
-Figma is supported on popular browsers such as Google Chrome, Mozilla Firefox, and Safari.

 ### Steps to Run the Figma Design Project

 1. Open your web browser.